mvargas33/Eolian-Telemetria-Auriga/README.md

 Back end:

-* Run the *MainReceiver* and *MainSender* clases as requested
+* Run the *MainReceiver* and *MainSender* classes as requested

 Middleware:

-* With the back-end working, run `node index.js` inside *Server API* to run the middleware between back-end and front-end
+* With back-end running, run `node index.js` inside *Server API* to run the middleware between back-end and front-end

 Front end: